zalf-rpm/monica-documentation/docs/user_guide/configuration_files/config_sim_json.md

 ## Common output variables

-The table below documents commonly used output variables.
+The tables below group commonly used output variables by topic.
 The most up-to-date list is defined in [**`build-output.cpp`**](https://github.com/zalf-lsa/monica/blob/master/src/io/build-output.cpp).

 Output names are case-sensitive.
 Unknown names are ignored, so check the generated header when adding a new output definition.